exflikt/c-delim-iter-bench/README.md

 is a bug in `strtok`.
 It is probably more apt to say that the initial interface ended up being exposed as a public API without caring too much about this corner case in mind.

+Through more digging, i found [a SO answer](https://stackoverflow.com/questions/3375530/c-parse-empty-tokens-from-a-string-with-strtok/3375613#3375613)
+saying:
+> That's a limitation of strtok.
+The designers had whitespace-separated
+> tokens in mind.

+In the same thread, `strsep(3)` function is mentioned, and the man page of which states that:
+> The strsep() function was introduced as a replacement for strtok(3), since
+> the latter cannot handle empty fields.
+However, strtok(3) conforms to
+> C89/C99 and hence is more portable.